-- All the Plants are adopting Specific power consumption and Specific Fuel consumption measures for the reduction of GHG emissions. - Horizontal deployment of Nitrogen gas-based process in place of Hot water system. - Additionally, constructed and commissioned waste water treatment plants of 1200 KLD
+- All the Plants are adopting Specific power consumption and Specific Fuel consumption measures for the reduction of GHG emissions. - Implementation of natural ventilation system has eliminated forced ventilation to minimize energy consumption. - Usage of Gas based steam generation instead of fuel oil. - Implemented Biomass blending with existing fuel in Boilers. - Horizontal deployment of Nitrogen gas-based process in place of Hot water system.